Syncleus/Ferma/README.md

 An ORM for the Tinkerpop graph stack
 Discussion at https://groups.google.com/forum/#!forum/totorom

-This project has been created to replace the Tinkerpop Frames project.
+This project has been created as an alternative to the Tinkerpop Frames project.
 If you like Gremlin and you like Java then you will like this!

 It's just a way to give typed context to your gremlin queries: